Sober to Start

 What is an Ignition Interlock?

 An ignition interlock is a device about the size of a cell phone that is wired into the ignition system of a vehicle.
 A convicted drunk driver must blow into the device in order to start their vehicle.
 If they have a measurable amount of alcohol in their system, the vehicle will not start.
 It is a simple and economical way to make sure that offenders can drive to and from work, but that they can’t drive drunk.
+35 states plus Washington, DC require these devices for all convicted drunk drivers.

-Requiring Interlocks for All Offenders Saves Lives
+Ignition Interlocks Saves Lives

 2017 Ignition Interlock Report